FEDERAL DIRECT PARENT (PLUS) LOANS

-The interest rate for Direct PLUS Loans with the first disbursement date on or after July 1, 2016 and before July 1, 2017 is a fixed rate of 6.31%.
-The interest rate for Direct PLUS Loans with the first disbursement date on or after July 1, 207 and before July 1, 2018 is a fixed rate of 7 %.
+The interest rate for Direct PLUS Loans first disbursed on or after July 1, 2023, and before July 1, 2024, the interest rate is 8.05%.
+This is a fixed interest rate for the life of the loan.

 Interest is charged on Direct PLUS Loans beginning the date of the loan’s first disbursement.
 See detailed information from the office of Federal Student Aid.

 Are there any fees for a Direct PLUS Loan?